Randomized Solutions to Convex Programs with Multiple Chance Constraints: Structural Properties of the Constraints

-where $a\in\BR^{d}$ and $b:\Delta\to\BR$ is any scalar that depends on the uncertainty.
-Then these constraints added to problem \eqref{Equ:MultRP} for the samples $\de^{(i,1)},..., \de^{(i,K_{i})}$ are unable to constrain any direction in $\{a\}^{\perp}$, no matter the outcome of the multi-sample $\om$.
-Hence the s-rank of the stage in \eqref{Equ:ExaLinConstr1} equals to $\alpha=1$.}
+where $a\in\BR^{d}$, and $b:\Delta\to\BR$ is a scalar depending on the uncertainty in a generic way.
+Note that these constraints in the $\MSP$ are unable to constrain any direction in the subspace orthogonal to the span of $a$, $\spn\{a\}^{\perp}$, regardless of the outcome of the multi-sample $\om^{(i)}$.
+Hence the support rank $\alpha$ of the chance constraint \eqref{Equ:ExaLinConstr1} is equal to $1$.}

-(b) Multiple Linear Constraints. \textnormal{For a generalization of case (a), suppose that some stage $i\in\BN_{1}^{N}$ in (\ref{Equ:StochProg}b) is given by
+(b) Multiple Linear Constraints. \textnormal{As a generalization of case (a), suppose that some chance constraint $i\in\BN_{1}^{N}$ of (\ref{Equ:MCP}b) is given by